deoxxa/astarisx/README.md

 Immutable MVVM for React
 ## Introduction
-IMVVM is designed to compliment the [React](http://facebook.github.io/react/) library.
+IMVVM is designed to complement the [React](http://facebook.github.io/react/) library.
 A Facebook and Instagram collaboration.

 React is: